Thousands of Kobe Bryant fans gather in Los Angeles to mourn his death

 There they laid flowers, talked about how much he meant to them and cried.
 They mingled outside the arena for hours as Grammy Awards preparations, and later the televised show, unfolded inside.

 Bryant and his daughter Gianna, 13, were killed in a helicopter crash Sunday morning near Los Angeles.
-Seven others were in the craft, and authorities believe they all died.
+Seven other people were in the craft, and authorities believe they all died.

-Bryant, 41, spent his entire 20-year NBA career playing for the Lakers, leading the team to five championship titles and working his way into the hearts of Angelenos.
+Bryant, 41, spent his entire 20-year NBA career playing for the Lakers, leading the team to five championships and working his way into the hearts of Angelenos.

-In a plaza across the street from the Staples Center, mourners left posters, jerseys, flowers and candles at makeshift memorials.
-Some cried and others chanted “M-V-P” and “Thank you, Kobe.”
-Every so often, someone would start playing a song like Puff Daddy’s “I’ll Be Missing You” on a portable speaker.
+In a plaza across the street, mourners left posters, jerseys, flowers and candles at makeshift memorials.
+Some cried, and others chanted "M-V-P" and "Thank you, Kobe."
+Every so often, someone would start playing a song like "I'll Be Missing You," by Puff Daddy, Faith Hill and 112, on a portable speaker.
 Entire families arrived decked out in Lakers gear.

 A scattering of people dressed for the Grammys maneuvered around the crowd in their gowns and tuxedos, headed for pre-show drinks at nearby restaurants.
 Although some fans heckled Grammys attendees a few times, the crowd was peaceful.

-Ivan Henriquez, 21, clutched a copy of Bryant’s book, “The Mamba Mentality,” which he received as a Christmas gift in 2018.
-He said the book reflects Bryant’s drive and work ethic.
+Ivan Henriquez, 21, clutched a copy of Bryant's book "The Mamba Mentality," which he got as a Christmas gift in 2018.
+He said the book reflected Bryant's drive and work ethic.

 "I relate to this because he's teaching me how to work harder and not give up on dreams," said Henriquez, a college student.

-Fans in other parts of Southern California also memorialized Kobe in their own ways.
+Fans in other parts of Southern California also memorialized Bryant in their own ways.
 At a Lids sports apparel store in Santa Monica, Abed Saleh, 31, bought a Bryant jersey.

 "He took L.A. to another level," Saleh said.
 "We had exciting basketball for 20 years."